Ancient Greek law: Immigration in Sparta

 Xenelasia was the practice in Sparta of expelling foreigners and discouraging citizens from traveling outside.
+Sparta, a military-based society, practiced strict isolationism from other Greek polis.
+Though attributed primarily to Sparta, the practice of xenelasia existed in other polis as well.
+During the Peloponnesian War, Pericles, an influential Athenian statesman, mirrored the practice of xenelasia practiced by the Spartans.

 Oratory

 Athens

 The Athenians chose a different way when it came to the court system.
 They used different proposals in each type of decision made through various cases.

 In the Athenian legal system, there were no professional lawyers, though well-known speechwriters such as Demosthenes composed speeches which were delivered by, or on behalf of others.
 These speechwriters have been described as being as close as a function of a modern lawyer as the Athenian legal system would permit.

 It has been argued that the rhetorical and performative features evident in surviving Classical Athenian law court speeches are evidence that Athenian trials were essentially rhetorical struggles which were generally unconcerned with the strict applicability of the law.
 It is also said that orators constructing stories played a much more significant role in Athenian court cases than those of the modern day, due to the lack of modern forensic and investigatory techniques which might provide other sources of evidence in the Athenian courtroom.